frederic-auchere/wow/README.md

 #### From an ASCII file

 A movie can be assembled from a list of file stored as individual lines in an ascii file.
-Full paths must be providdd.
+Full paths must be provided.

 ```shell
 wow --ascii file.txt -o movie.mp4